 Here is this month’s update on activity in cases pending before panels of the Federal Circuit where the cases involve at least one amicus brief.
 We keep track of these cases in the “Other Cases” section of our blog.
-Today, with respect to these cases we highlight three dispositions in patent cases addressing estoppel related to inter partes review, anticipation, and induced infringement; new briefing in another patent case related to standing; one recent oral argument in a patent case addressing personal jurisdiction; and four upcoming oral arguments in veterans and government contracts cases.
+Today, with respect to these cases we highlight two dispositions, one new case with an amicus brief, one case with new briefing, one case update, three recent oral arguments, and two upcoming oral arguments.
+Here are the details.

 As we previously reported, the Federal Circuit recently conducted a panel rehearing in GlaxoSmithKline LLC v.
 Teva Pharmaceuticals USA, Inc. In this case, Teva petitioned the en banc court to reconsider the panel’s decision that Teva induced infringement through use of a skinny label on its generic version of GlaxoSmithKline’s (GSK) drug Coreg.
 Teva pointed to Hatch-Waxman and asserted that Congress provided a statutory “carve-out” mechanism allowing a generic to adopt a skinny label for unpatented uses that cannot be blocked by a patent on one method of using the drug.
 The panel treated the motion as requesting panel rehearing and granted panel rehearing.
 This is our recap of the rehearing oral argument.